crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 However, now that we know which model works best, we should retrain it on the whole dataset to get as many training data as possible.
 This can in some cases improve model quality.
-For that, Pycaret provides the `finalize_model` method.
+For that, PyCaret provides the `finalize_model` method.

 ```python
 final_model = finalize_model(best_model)